-DXC Technology along with Harting Systems and Murata launched a new RFID-based self-checkout counter in 2020 (Yes, it appeared that I was not alone).
 Retailers can label all their products with RFID tags.
-When costumers place their shopping bag on the counter, all the products get scanned at once without any effort and counter displays a full list of the products and total price.
+When customers place their shopping bags on the counter, all the products get scanned at once without any effort and the counter displays a full list of the products and total price.

 This technology reduces the time spent on the entire checkout experience to 30 seconds.

 For this technology to work, all items need to be tagged with RFID tags and these potentially expensive checkout machines need to be installed in stores.